cscorley/dissertation/chapters/5_discussion/1_flt.md

 queries and effectiveness measures between the batch snapshot and batch changesets in detail.

-\todo{We will first discuss all systems, and then each subject system in turn.}

 For the 1055 queries across all systems, only 775 were successful.
 That is, 280 queries did not retrieve any files identified as changed by fixing the related issues.
 These are likely caused by files that were removed over time and did not make it into release and highlights the volatility of software development.
 155 queries return the same effectiveness measure in both approaches, or about 20.0% of the time.
 Of these 155 queries, 139 (17.9%) have an effectiveness measure of 1 (the best possible measure) for both approaches.

 After excluding the 155 queries in which ranks which are the same, 87 (11.2%) of the remaining 620 queries have effectiveness measures is within 1 rank of